rguske/rguske.github.io/post/elevate-your-cloud-native-journey-knative-the-vmware-tanzu-way-part-1-streamlined-installation-of-knative/index.md

 In the rapidly evolving landscape of modern software architecture, event-driven systems have emerged as a pivotal paradigm, empowering organizations to create highly responsive, scalable, and adaptable applications.
 Knative stands at the forefront of this revolution, offering a robust and flexible framework for building event-driven architectures (EDA) that seamlessly integrate diverse components, enhance automation, and enable real-time data processing.

 I'm evangelizing and supporting the [Knative project](https://knative.dev/docs/) for a longer time already.
-I recently had the pleasure to demonstarte parts of its comprehensive feature set at the great [ContainerDays](https://www.containerdays.io/) event in beautiful Hamburg, Germany.
+I recently had the pleasure to demonstrate parts of its comprehensive feature set at the great [ContainerDays](https://www.containerdays.io/) event in beautiful Hamburg, Germany.

 <center> {{< tweet user="davidshadoow" id="1701219483145093496" >}} </center>